RKSouth/south-notes/README.md

 ![testuser](Assets/Images/Code-creating/testuser.png)

 24. The next step is to make suer we don't create two users with the same username, in order to do this we can use specific errors from apollo

+25. Now, time for validation -create a util folder